mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 ### The Calendar

 The Book of Enoch is the only place in Scripture where the calendar is given.
-See Enoch chapters [72](https://parallel.thebookofenoch.info/#72) to [80](https://parallel.thebookofenoch.info/#80).
+See {% include inline-verse.html verse="Enoch 72" %} to {% include inline-verse.html verse="Enoch 80" text-after="." %}

 When describing the feast days, the books of Torah assumed that the readers were already familiar with the calendar.
 This makes sense when we consider that the Book of Enoch had already been written a long time before Moses received the Torah.